zxc916684603/ecs/intl.en-US/Quick Start for Entry-Level Users/Step 4. Format a data disk/Format and mount data disks for Linux instances.md

 If data disks are selected when you create an instance, you must format them and mount a file system before use.

 This document describes how to create a single-partition data disk using a new data disk and mount a file system.
 This article applies only to partitioning a data disk that is not greater than 2 TiB using the `fdisk` command.
-If the data disk is greater than 2 TiB, refer to [Partition and format data disk more than 2 TB](../../../../intl.en-US/User Guide/Cloud disks/Partition and format data disk more than 2 TB.md#).
+If the data disk is greater than 2 TiB, refer to [Partition and format data disk larger than 2 TiB](../../../../intl.en-US/User Guide/Cloud disks/Partition and format data disk more than 2 TB.md#).

 You can also configure multiple partitions based on service requirements.
 We recommend that you use the built-in system tool for partitioning.

 **Warning:**

--   Disk partitioning and formatting are high-risk operations, so please proceed with caution.
+-   Disk partitioning and formatting are high-risk operations, so please proceed carefully.
 This article describes how to deal with a blank data disk.
 If you have data on a data disk, make sure that you have created a snapshot of the data disk to avoid any possible data loss.

 -   ECS instances only support partitioning the **data disks**, but not the **system disk** .
 If you use a third-party tool to forcibly partition the system disk, some unknown risks, such as system crash and data loss, may occur.

-## Before you proceed {#section_dqp_xc2_wdb .section}
+## Prerequisites {#section_dqp_xc2_wdb .section}

-For a separately [purchased data disk](../../../../intl.en-US/User Guide/Cloud disks/Create a cloud disk.md#), you must [attach it to an instance](../../../../intl.en-US/User Guide/Cloud disks/Attach a cloud disk.md#) in the ECS console before partitioning and formatting.
+For a [data disk](../../../../intl.en-US/User Guide/Cloud disks/Create a cloud disk.md#) purchased separately from an instance, you must [attach it to an instance](../../../../intl.en-US/User Guide/Cloud disks/Attach a cloud disk.md#) in the ECS console before partitioning and formatting.

 For data disks purchased with an instance, you do not have to mount them.
-You can format them directly.

 You need to know the device name of the data disk that will be mounted to the instance.
-You can find the device name of the data disk through  **ECS Console** \> **Disk Details** \> **Disk Attachment Information** to find the **device name** of the data disk.
-The device names are assigned by the system by default , starting from  /dev/xvdb and arranged in the order of /dev/xvdb−/dev/xvdz.
+You can find the device name of the data disk by going to  **ECS Console** \> **Disk Details** \> **Disk Attachment Information**.
+By default, the device names are assigned by the system, starting from  /dev/xvdb and arranged in the order /dev/xvdb−/dev/xvdz.

 ## Procedure {#section_xtx_yc2_wdb .section}

-In this example, we create a single-partition data disk with a new 20 GiB data disk \(device name /dev/xvdb\) and mount an ext3 file system.
-In this example, we use an I/O-optimized  instance with the CentOS 6.8 operating system.
+In this example, a single-partition data disk is created with a new 20 GiB data disk \(device name /dev/xvdb\) and an ext3 file system is mounted.
+An I/O-optimized instance with the CentOS 6.8 operating system is used.

 1. [Connect to an instance](intl.en-US/Quick Start for Entry-Level Users/Step 3: Connect to an instance.md#).

 2. Run the `fdisk -l` command to view the data disk.
 If you do not find  /dev/vdb after running the command, it indicates that your instance does not have a data disk.
-Therefore, formattingis not required.
-In this case, you can skip the subsequent contents in this article.
+Therefore, formatting is not required and you can skip the rest of this article.

     -   If your data disk shows dev/xvd?, you are using a non-I/O optimized instance.

-    -   ? is  any letter of a−z.
+    -   ? is any letter from a−z.

 3. Create a single-partition data disk and execute the following commands in sequence:

-    1. Run `fdisk /dev/vdb`: Partition the data disk.
+    1. Run `fdisk /dev/vdb` to partition the data disk.

-    2. Enter `n` and press the Enter key: Create a new partition.
+    2. Enter `n` and press the Enter key to create a new partition.

-    3. Enter `p` and press the Enter key: Select the primary partition.
+    3. Enter `p` and press the Enter key to select the primary partition.
 In this example, you are creating a single-partition data disk, so it is sufficient to create one primary partition.

         **Note:** If you want to create more than four partitions, you should create at least one extended partition by selecting `e`.

     4. Type the partition number and press the Enter key.
-Because only one partition is created here, you can enter `1`.
+In this example, `1` is entered.

-    5. Enter the first available sector number: Press the Enter key to use the default value of 1.
+    5. Enter the first available sector number.
+Press the Enter key to use the default value of 1.

-    6. Type a number for the last sector: Because only one partition is to be created in this example, press the Enter key to use the default value.
+    6. Type a number for the last sector.
+Because only one partition is created in this example, press the Enter key to use the default value.

     7. Type `wq` and press the Enter key.

         ```